RockhurstHS/STEAM-Blog/_posts/2020-01-24-WeatherBalloonLaunchof2019.md

 <b>Me:</b> <i>What was your research?</i>

 <b>David:</b> <i>The abstract of the project was to look into the viability and the best practices for the construction and operation of a tracking system for a High Altitude Balloon.
 The system integrated a RasberryPi and a Radiometrix Hx1 to gather sensor data of the balloon.
-In reality, what happened was that I used a 360 Fly camera to conduct research on image transmission. </i>
+In reality, what happened was that I used a 360 Fly camera to record 360 video. </i>

 <p></p>